Foreign Earned Income Exclusion

 - bringing the family;

-- buying a house or renting an apartment rather than going to a hotel room;
+- buying a house or renting an apartment rather than staying in a hotel room;

 - having a permanent foreign address;